JonoBone/european_digital_social_innovation_index/README.md

 ## How to run the notebook

 This notebook is designed to be run in Jupyter Notebook.
-For a tutorial on how to install Jupyter notebook see here: https://jupyter.org/install.
+For a tutorial on how to install Jupyter Notebook see here: https://jupyter.org/install.

 Before running install the following requirements: